 Have students speak and/or write about ways they can conserve resources and recycle materials.
 I have a set of Help the Earth picture task cards to support ELLs.

 Use Earth Day Illustrated Vocabulary Sheets to help students talk about activities to help the earth and to learn about parts of speech.
+There is also a set of Earth Day color by code sheets that uses the same vocabulary.

 Take part in Earth Day with ELLs with videos.
 There are many videos of songs and short explanations of ways that kids can help the earth.
 Including visuals will help make this content more accessible to ELLs.
 Songs are also fun ways for ELLs to learn new vocabulary words.